apaz-cli/apaz-cli.github.io/blog/Grifters.md

 dump, just with "accredited investors" and houses instead of NFT profile pictures on Twitter and digital coins with dogs on them.

-    So, why bring the gravy train to a halt?
+    So why bring the gravy train to a halt?
+That would make the entrenched interests angry.
+You might not get reelected.
 Why not just keep riding it?

 <br>
 <div style="text-align: center;">